bruceravel/demeter/documentation/Artemis/fit/index.rst

 This is set by :configparam:`Artemis,show_after_fit`.

 The plot that is made upon completion of the fit is also configurable.
-The default is to have `an Rmr plot <../data.html#thermrplot>`__ made containing the data and the fit.
+The default is to have an Rmr plot (:numref:`see Fig. %s <fig-plotRmr>`) made containing the data and the fit.
 Any of the five plot types from the Data window can be chosen as the after-fit plot.
 You may also choose to have the contents of the plotting list plotted in k-, R-, or q-space.
 This adds value to the :guilabel:`Plot after fit` buttons on the Data window and Path pages.
 You may also choose to have no plot displayed automatically after the fit.
 This is set by